Madison Cawthorn

 David Madison Cawthorn (born August 1, 1995) is an American politician who served as the U.S. representative for North Carolina's 11th congressional district from 2021 to 2023.
 A member of the Republican Party, Cawthorn describes himself as a constitutional conservative.

 After working as a staffer for U.S. Representative Mark Meadows, Cawthorn was elected to succeed Meadows in 2020 and became the first member of Congress born in the 1990s.
 His tenure was marked by various controversies, including allegations of insider trading, improper payments, bringing a handgun to an airport, and appearing in a leaked nude video.
 Cawthorn lost renomination in the 2022 Republican primary to Chuck Edwards, who won the general election.
-In October 2025, Cawthorn announced a campaign to return to Congress, running in Florida's 19th congressional district.
+In 2026, Cawthorn ran for the U.S. House in Florida's 19th congressional district, and finished fourth in the Republican primary.